wdsheng999/gre_preparation/math/exercises/hard.md

 left=27
 if all girls are left, boysleft=27-16=9>8

-128.In a group of 200 workers,10 percent of the males smoke,and 49 percent of the females
+TODO:极限思维

-smoke.
+128. In a group of 200 workers,10 percent of the males smoke,and 49 percent of the females smoke.
 Quantity A:Total number of workers who smoke
 Quantity B:59